Chuang Kuo-jung

 Chuang Kuo-jung (莊國榮 (Zhuāng Guóróng, Chuāng Kuó-júng, Chong Kok-êng); born 1960) is a former Secretary-General of the Ministry of Education in Taiwan.
 He served under Minister Tu Cheng-sheng.

 Early life and education

-Chuang earned his bachelor's and master's degree from the National Taiwan University and holds a Ph.D from the Ludwig Maximilian University of Munich.
+Chuang earned his bachelor's and master's degree from the National Taiwan University and holds a Ph.D. from LMU Munich.
 He joined the Kuomintang (KMT) in 1978, but grew disillusioned and subsequently leaned towards the Democratic Progressive Party, even though he is not a party member.

 Political career

 Chuang was responsible for renaming the Chiang Kai-shek Memorial Hall to National Taiwan Democracy Memorial Hall in 2007.
 He directed the Ministry of Education to take down the inscription on the "Great Centrality and Perfect Uprightness" (大中至正) to "Liberty Square" (自由廣場).
 The process was met with controversy, as it was seen by the Kuomintang as part of the move by the ruling Democratic Progressive Party to remove every trace of Chiang from Taiwan.